Transform-Invariant Generative Ray Path Sampling for Efficient Radio Propagation Modeling: Application to Radio Coverage Map Prediction in an Ideal Urban Street Canyon

 \Cref{fig:coverage_map} shows the ground truth and predicted coverage maps, as well as the absolute and relative residuals, for a transmitting antenna located at $\boldsymbol{x}_{\mathrm{\glsxtrshort{tx}}} = ^\top$.
 To avoid frequency-dependent effects, the path gain is set to the inverse squared path length and reflection coefficients are set to 1 for all paths, emphasizing the impact of sampling reflection paths correctly.

 \Cref{fig:absd,fig:reld} are complementary.
-The relative difference shows the relative contribution of valid paths found by the model and highlights the locations where the model does not find all possible ray paths using a limited number of samples ($M = 10$), while the log-relative difference provides a more intuitive visualization of the relative error in decibels.
+The relative difference shows the relative contribution of valid paths found by the model and highlights the locations where the model does not find all possible ray paths using a limited number of samples ($M = 20$), while the log-relative difference provides a more intuitive visualization of the relative error in decibels.
 The absence of color in \cref{fig:reld} does not necessarily mean that the model found all possible solutions; it can also indicate that the model did not find any valid path, which leads to a division by zero in \eqref{eq:absd}.
+In theory, the choice of the sampling budget depends on desired performance and computational constraints, but also on the number of objects in the scene.
+Here, we observe that the hit rate would increase with an increased sampling budget, but rapidly saturate after $M=10$ in most cases.
+We therefore chose $M=20$ as a balance between performance and computational efficiency.